 Gratitude – Family, friends, employees long gone, clients, partners, and advisors came from near and far to be with us.
 I’m so thankful to have so many wonderful people in my life that wanted to share this celebration with us.
 I was touched to have people that represented all different aspects of what we do join us.

-I’m so thankful for my current team – John Londay and Lisa Weldon.
+I’m so thankful for my current team (left to right below): Tim Morrison, John Londay, Hannah Bannister and Tatisa Joiner.
 They provide so much support to keep everything going.

 Humility –Many of you (those that were able to come as well as those who couldn’t) shared your memories and thoughts of your experience with us.
 I was truly humbled to hear and see the impact I’ve had on so many over the years.

 I asked Brad Farris, my longtime advisor, to welcome everyone.
 He humbled me with his words.
 “Some of us know Diane as a Sales Tax Expert and consultant.
 Others know her as a speaker and trainer.
 A few of us know her as a business leader and mentor and the luckiest among us also know her as a friend.
 In the almost 9 years that we’ve worked together I’ve seen Diane scale her business up, sell parts of it off, take some of those parts back, and continually re-invent her business to match the changes in the market.
 This party celebrates her strength and courage to forge through those changes — but it also celebrates the terrific community that has supported her.”
 A few others shared some toasts and as you might guess (especially for those of you that know me well), there were tears.